gizmo-platform/gizmo-platform.github.io/src/field/connect-gizmo.md

 can either arrow through this list or type the first few characters of the team name you wish to select.
 Pressing enter will confirm your selection and upload the desired configuration to the connected Gizmo.

+> [!TIP]
+>
+> You can call the config-server with `--oneshot` to have it exit
+> after each one.
+This may be more intuitive to some users and is
+> also easier to avoid accidentally double flashing a Gizmo.